-HRCI has recently introduced the first-ever HR certification designed for professionals who are just beginning their HR career, the aPHR or Associate Professional in Human Resources.
-Eligibility is dependent on a high school diploma or equivalent, and there is no HR experience needed since the exam is knowledge-based.
+The aPHR is the Associate Professional in Human Resources certification.
+It’s the first-ever HR certification designed for professionals who are just beginning their HR careers.
+The aPHR was developed by the Human Resources Certification Institute, or HRCI.
+Eligibility depends on a high school diploma or equivalent, and no HR experience is needed since the exam is knowledge-based.

 According to the HR Certification Institute, the aPHR exam consists of the following topics:

-- 16% Employee Relations
+- 24% Employee Relations

-- 14% Compensation and Benefits
+- 17% Compensation and Benefits

-Since this exam does not require any prior HR knowledge or a degree, preparation includes reviewing the exam material HRCI provides on their website.
-This material outlines the six areas of knowledge individuals should be familiarizing themselves with and tasks a new HR professional may be expected to perform.
+Since this exam does not require any prior HR knowledge or a degree, preparation includes reviewing the exam material HRCI provides on its website.
+This material outlines the six areas of knowledge individuals should be familiar with and the tasks a new HR professional may be expected to perform.

 Certifications as You Progress